ucl-cssb/cneta/README.md

 # Introduction
 This repository contains a set of programs to simulate and build phylogenetic trees from copy number alterations (CNAs) in tumour genomes from multiple samples of a patient.

-NOTE: This repository is still under development and mainly for personal use currently.

 There are mainly 3 programs:
 * cnets: simulating CNAs along a phylogenetic (coalescence) tree
 * cnetml: building phylogenetic trees from copy numbers with maximum likelihood approach
-* cnetmcmc: building phylogenetic trees from copy numbers with Bayesian MCMC approach
+* cnetmcmc (still under development): building phylogenetic trees from copy numbers with Bayesian MCMC approach

 # Installation